danielrosehill/is_remote_friendly/README.md

 ### Equipment Provisioning Restrictions

 Clarify whether the company provides equipment (laptops, monitors, etc.) or if the remote employee is expected to use their own.

+---

+## Objective

+My objective in creating this repository was to come up with a simple data taxonomy for personal use stratifying companies' according to their level of remote friendliness.